ray-project/ray/doc/source/data/getting-started.rst

 Transforming Datasets
 ---------------------

-Once you have a ``Dataset``, you can transform it by applying a user-defined function, which produces another ``Dataset``.
+Once you have a :class:`~ray.data.Dataset`, you can transform it by applying a :ref:`user-defined function <transform_datasets_writing_udfs>`, which produces another :class:`~ray.data.Dataset`.
 Under the hood, the transformation is executed in parallel for performance at scale.

 .. literalinclude:: ./doc_code/quick_start.py
    :language: python